 7. Long-Term Effects and Monitoring

 Ethical concerns persist about the long-term monitoring and effects of microdosing buprenorphine.
-Healthcare providers bear the responsibility of tracking patient outcomes, adjusting treatment plans, and ensuring continuity of care to mitigate potential harm.
+Healthcare providers are responsible for tracking patient outcomes, adjusting treatment plans, and ensuring continuity of care to mitigate potential harm.

 8. Conflict of Interest